eleda77/eleda77.github.io/docs/vocab_list.md

 **grook** - a brief, aphoristic poem, often containing irony or paradox (invented by Piet Hein)

+**guising** - the practice or custom of disguising oneself in fancy dress, often with a mask, and visiting people's houses,, especially on Halloween

 **guzunder** - another word for chamber pot (because it 'guzunder' the bed)

 **gymslip** - a sleeveless tunic with a pleated skirt most commonly seen as part of a school uniform for girls (look up a pic)